-At The Grange School, we are very aware about the link between good attendance and good progress.
+At The Grange Academy, we are very aware about the link between good attendance and good progress.
 Research has shown that the lower the attendance of a learner, the lower the GCSE grade at the end of Year 11.
 Less than 95% attendance every year in school equals a 1 grade difference across ALL GCSE grades.
 As a result, we have set our school target for attendance at 97% and expect all learners to achieve this.
 Additionally, this is useful preparation for the workplace, where an absence rate of 5% or above would be considered a cause for concern.

 If a learner does not attend school, or is not taking part in an approved educational activity, they are classed as ABSENT from school.
 This means that if your child is off school for any reason, even if they are ill or have medical permission to be off school, they are classed as ABSENT.